andrewpeck/0xbefe/scripts/gem/README.md

 ## Update python version

-Some scripts, mainly `oh_production_tests.py`, require `python` version > `3.8` for newer functionalities.
+You may want to run scripts on the newest `python` version.
 You can update the `python` version through your system but this can lead to breaking system functionalities if done incorrectly.

 We advise setting up a virtual environment through `miniconda`, a lightweight version of `anaconda` without any bloatware or IDE's.
 Follow the instructions on https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html for installing.